bitrix24/b24restdocs/api-reference/user/user-get.md

-# Get a List of Users by Filter user.get
+# Get User List by Filter user.get

 > Scope: [`user`](../scopes/permissions.md), [`user_brief`](../scopes/permissions.md), [`user_basic`](../scopes/permissions.md)
 >
 > Who can execute the method: any user

 The `user.get` method allows you to retrieve a filtered list of users.
-The method returns all users except for: bots, email users, users for Open Lines, and Replica users.
+The method returns all users except: bots, email users, users for Open Lines, and Replica users.

 {% note info "" %}